joshuayoes/portfolio-2020/content/blog/redux-toolkit/index.md

   },
 })

-// We can use this in our useSelector hook or mapStateToProps connect function for full type safety export type RootState = ReturnType<typeof store.getState>
+// We can use this in our useSelector hook or
+// mapStateToProps connect function for full type safety export type RootState = ReturnType<typeof store.getState>

 // example usage
-// const mapStateToProps = (state: RootState) => { todos: state.todos };
+const mapStateToProps = (state: RootState) => ({ todos: state.todos })
-// const todos = useSelector((state: RootState) => state.todos);
+const todos = useSelector((state: RootState) => state.todos)
 ```

 # Conclusion

 Aside from it's improved developer experience, the best part of Redux Toolkit is that most React developers are familiar with Redux, so adopting this library has a very low opportunity cost.

 There is more to cover that Redux Toolkit has to offer such as [createAsyncThunk](https://redux-toolkit.js.org/api/createAsyncThunk) and [createEntityManager](https://redux-toolkit.js.org/api/createEntityAdapter), but I believe this is enough to illustrate how Redux Toolkit addresses some of Redux's weaknesses as a state management solution.
-You can dive deeper into any of the concepts in [Redux Toolkit documentation](https://redux-toolkit.js.org/).
+You can dive deeper into any of the concepts discussed in this article at the [Redux Toolkit documentation](https://redux-toolkit.js.org/).

 Shout outs to [Mark Erikson](https://twitter.com/acemarke) doing a lot of great work with Redux Toolkit and updating Redux's documentation!